canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 On the other hand, how can you do the actual parsing?
 Parser combinators to the rescue!
 You could borrow this idea from [Haskell](https://www.haskell.org/) and other functional languages.
 You can create small composable pieces of code to extract or discard some text at the page or line level.

+### Skippers

-First, you can assume that your file has some content that spawns from one page to another and some content that can be read from a given page and line.
+First, you can assume that your file has some content that spawns from one page to another.
+Also, there are some content that can be read from a given page and line.
 A header/detail representation.
 Imagine an invoice with lots of purchased items that requires a couple of pages.

 Second, there are some lines you don't care about since they don't have any relevant information.
 So you can ignore them.
-For example, you can _"skip"_ the first or last lines in a page, all blank lines, everything between two line numbers or two regular expression.
+For example, you can _"skip"_ the first or last lines in a page, all blank lines, everything between two line numbers or two regular expressions.
 Then, you have the _skippers_.

 ```csharp
 public class SkipLineCountFromStart : ISkip